Click on the welcome video from Pastor Dean below, or scroll down for FAQs

 Our church family is truly diverse in age, race, marital status, and family composition.
-If you seek to love and follow Jesus, you will find kindred spirits here.
+If you seek to have community, and love and follow Jesus, you will find kindred spirits here.

 Sunday morning services begin with an opening song, followed by a greeting, Scripture reading, and children’s message.
 Children in grades Kindergarten through Fifth Grade are then released to Kidsway, our children’s church option for elementary age students.

 Corporate worship is typically 4-5 songs, a mix of contemporary music and familiar hymns led by our Praise team and band followed by a sermon, delivered by our Pastor, Dean Ropp, which is typically 25-30 minutes long.
 We close the service with a song, prayer, and announcements.

 To hear a recent sermon, please visit the Resources tab.

-For more information about music at Midway, please visit the Music Ministry tab.
+For more information about the music at Midway, please visit the Music Ministry tab.

 WHERE DO I PARK?

-We offer paved parking in the front and rear of the building, with overflow (gravel and grass) parking on the sides.
+We offer paved parking in the front and rear of the building, with overflow (gravel and grass) parking on the right side.
 Designated visitor parking is near the front doors.
 A covered portico for drop-off can be found in the back for those rainy days.

 HOW SHOULD I DRESS?